rfpg1/TC_Project/README.md

 ##### Definition
 It can be a definition of a variable and its value which is defined as the variable name and its type separated by ':' then a equals sign and the value, which can be String, Double, Int, Float or Boolean

 It can also be a function

 ###### Function
-It starts like a declaration and then we open and close brackets
+It starts like a declaration and then we open and close brackets instead of ';'

-Inside the brackets we can have and if else situation or a while either one will be followed by a condition and then open and close brackets and inside we have multiple statements
+Inside the brackets we can have have multiple statements

 ##### Statements
+Types of staments:

-Statements can be a return statement with a value or defining a variable
+return_statement is "return" followed by a value or defining a variable

-### TODO:
-Allowed other statements

-Change definition of number to be Integer or Float or Double

-Allow unary operator

-Define strings, strings aren't yet allowed
+if_statement is "if" followed by a optional not_operator followed by a boolean_expression then open and close brackets and inside can have multiple statements.
+After closing brackets we can have an optional else_statement

+else_statement is equal do if statement but 'else' instead of 'if', there isn't any else_statement after closing brackets and there isn't any boolean_expression to be evaluated

+while_statement is equal do if statement but 'while' instead of 'if' and there isn't any else_statement after closing brackets

+###### Boolean Expression

+A boolean_expression can condition_value, a boolean_expresion inside parenthesis, a condition_value followed by an operator followed by a condition_value and a condition_value followed by an operator followed by a condition_value followed by an operator and another boolean_expression

+###### Condition Value

+Can be a number, variable or a boolean value

+## Run:

+chmod +x script.sh

+./script.sh <--tree> <filename>

+Example: ./script.sh --tree hello_world.sp